- Can You Insure a Classic Car as a Daily Driver?

 Classic car enthusiasts tend to want to show off their cars and are keen to drive them as often as possible.
 So can you daily drive a classic car?

-It is possible to daily drive a classic car, but more regular maintenance will be required than if you were to drive a modern car.
-When deciding whether to use a classic car as a daily driver, considerations should be made regarding the lower safety standards, additional wear and tear on the vehicle, and additional fuel costs.
+You can daily drive a classic car, but more regular maintenance will be required than if you were to drive a modern car.
+Considerations should be made regarding the lower safety standards of classic cars, additional wear and tear on the vehicle, and additional fuel costs.

 So we know it’s possible to daily drive a classic car, but how many miles can you put on a classic, and do we drive our classics every day?